 This means increased risk for your investment.

-Where a fund has these types of risk, we have rated it as having a risk type of "Smaller Companies and Developing Markets".
+Where a fund could have these types of risk, we have rated it as having a risk type of "Smaller Companies and Developing Markets".

 There are several financial arrangements that fund managers can use with the aim of improving fund performance.
 Some of the most common are: